 Keeping in mind the requirements of this project and at the request of the Davy lab, a database was needed to store and retrieve data collected from various sensors of the design.
 A database comprises of three primary components: a database management system (DBMS), a query language, and a database schema.
 The actual storing and retrieval of data is handled by the DBMS, and users may interact with the data by sending queries to the DBMS using the query language.
 Furthermore, a database schema describes how data is arranged and stored inside a database's logical structure, acting as a guide for the database management system to ensure the consistency and correctness of the data.
 A database schema is included in Section 5.4.1 of the proposal to further explain and illustrate the design.

 Given the duration of the incubation period (up to 95 days), our goal was to find a reliable database management system that could efficiently store and retrieve the large volumes of data gathered from the sensors.
 Different types of database management systems were identified during the research, offering various options for the project.
 "Relational Database Management Systems" (RDMS) were compared with "Not only Structured Query Language" (NoSQL) during the research.
 Initially, consideration was given to using a NoSQL database, specifically Firebase, due to its real-time updates to a remote server.
-However, after careful evaluation of the cost implications associated with using Firebase, the decision was made to opt for a Relational Database Management System (RDMS) instead.
+However, after careful evaluation of the cost implications associated with using Firebase, the decision was made to opt for a RDMS) instead.
 RDMS was considered a reliable choice for the project due to its widespread use and prior experience working with it.
 Moreover, according to industry statistics, RDMS is the most used type of database management system [11], which made it a reliable choice for this project.
 A day-to-day example of RDMS is banking.
 A bank uses an RDMS to store customer account details, transaction details, loan details, and other financial data.
-An example can be seen in the figure below, where all the information is stored in a relational table like format.
+An example can be seen in Figure 9, where all the information is stored in a relational table like format.